Gershwen/Capstone_project_2/README.md

 4. Credits

 ## Description
-Online store for a wine farm who now offers delivery services and online purchases.
+Example of an online store for a wine farm who now offers delivery services and online purchases.

 ## Instalation
 To install locally follow the below steps: